In Greek, the word arthritis means "disease of the joints". [25]

 Additional Potential Benefits of Tart Cherries

-Emerging research also shows that tart cherries can positively contribute to blood sugar regulation and diabetes support.
+- Emerging research also shows that tart cherries may influence blood sugar markers in early research.
 [4]

 One cup of tart cherry juice (240 ml) contains about 360 mg of potassium, an electrolyte needed for muscle function and overall health.
 [17]